Inference From Visible Information And Background Knowledge: Positive Query Implication

-Moreover, the transformation preserves all constraint languages considered in our results (e.g., inclusion dependencies). \end{lemma}
+Moreover, the transformation preserves all logical languages considered for background theories in our results (e.g., inclusion dependencies). \end{lemma}

 \begin{proof} The general idea is as follows.
 For every visible (resp., hidden) relation $R$ of $\bfS$ of arity $k$, we add to $\bfS'$ a corresponding visible (resp., hidden) relation $R'$ of arity $k+1$.
 The idea is that the additional attribute of $R'$ represents a truth value, e.g. $0$ or $1$, which indicates the presence of a tuple in the original relation $R$.
-For example, the fact $R'(\bar a,1)$ indicates the presence of the tuple $\bar a$ in the relation $R$.
-The constraints and the conjunctive queries in $Q$ will be rewritten accordingly, so as to propagate these truth values.
-Thanks to this, we can simulate the disjunctions in the query $Q$ by using conjunctions and an appropriate look-up table $\kw{Or}$.
+For example, the fact $R'(\bar a,1)$ indicates the presence of the tuple $\bar a$ in the relation $R$, but $R'(\bar a,0)$ does not.
+The sentences $\calC$ will be rewritten accordingly, so as to propagate these truth values.
+We can then simulate the disjunctions in the query $Q$ by using conjunctions and an appropriate look-up table $\kw{Or}$.
+This technique has been used in a number of previous works, for example \cite{georgchristos}, and will also be used later in this paper.
+However, due to the nature of the $\PSB$ problem, we also need to add dummy facts $R'(\bot,\dots,\bot,0)$ in order to correctly transfer the validity from the UCQ $Q$ to the CQ $Q'$.
+We give below the full details.